 Foundation Degree Professional Dance and Performance

 The Foundation Degree is the first of two undergraduate courses through which students train at Central.
 New students usually commence with the two-year Foundation Degree and, on successful completion, may progress to the one year BA (Hons) Top-up course to achieve the BA (Hons) Top-up Degree in Professional Dance and Performance.
 Both courses are based in classical ballet and are highly vocational with intensive contact with expert tutors.
+Central's degrees are validated by University of Kent.

 Course Duration

-September 2025 - July 2027
+September 2026 - July 2028

 Two years (36 weeks per year not including half-term).